IBM/cp4ba-jam-in-a-box/docs/Bring-up/Bring-Up-Lab-2/Exercise-1-Prepare.md

 To complete this Lab, you must have an entitlement key with access to pull CP4BA images from the IBM Container Software Library `cp.icr.io`.

 1. Check that you have an entitlement key with the proper image access.
-For this, please open [IBM Container Library](https://myibm.ibm.com/products-services/containerlibrary) and log in with your IBM ID.
+For this, please open <a href="https://myibm.ibm.com/products-services/containerlibrary" target="_blank">https://myibm.ibm.com/products-services/containerlibrary</a>
+   and log in with your IBM ID.
 IBMers can use their w3 ID.

 2. Then, switch to the Container software library page.
 IBMers and some Business Partners will see the following, which means that they do have